Last Updated on May 19, 2022 @ 6:27 pm

 Physical Well-Being of the Child or Children

 This first area covers a lot of ground, not just the “physical” condition of the child.
 For instance, during a divorce, the court will not want to disrupt the regular routine of the child or children as little as possible.
-If, for example, they are involved in after school activities, such as sports or a play, will being in your custody allow the normal routine to continue?
+If, for example, they are involved in after school activities, such as sports or a play, will being in your custody and care allow the normal routine to continue?

 This area also addresses things such as normal sleeping schedules, eating habits, and schooling.
 Ask yourself this question, “If I win custody, will my child’s everyday life dramatically change?”
 If the answer is no, you are already on the path to proving you are the better parent in terms of the overall well-being of the child or children.
 Now all you have to do is explain each point in detail to the judge and convince him or her of these points.